Last updated on March 20, 2023

-This shows the location of the Assay office that the item was tested at and hallmarked.
+This shows the location of the Assay office where the item was tested at and hallmarked.
 Note this does not necessarily indicate the place of manufacture, just where it was tested and hallmarked.
-Typically, for English made watch cases, this is usually either a leopard’s head (London), an anchor (Birmingham), or an upright sword between three wheat sheaves (Chester).
+Typically, for English-made watch cases, this is usually either a leopard’s head (London), an anchor (Birmingham), or an upright sword between three wheat sheaves (Chester).

 This shows the legal standard of purity of the metal.
 For sterling silver, this is the ‘lion passant’.
 For gold, it is either a crown and the carat fineness, e.g. a crown and 18 for 18-carat gold or, for the lower standards, the carat and decimal fineness e.g. 9 and ·375 for 9-carat gold.
 The mark does not show the specific results of the assay of an item.
 However, it does confirm that it is at least as fine as the standard marked.